 1.19.
-In training for patient encounters, does your $\underline{\text{medical school's}}$ curriculum introduce strategies for taking an environmental history or exposure history?

-- 2 Yes, the core curriculum includes strategies for taking an environmental history. - Only elective coursework includes strategies for taking an environmental history. - 0 No, the curriculum does not include strategies for taking an environmental history.
+In training for patient encounters, does your medical school's curriculum introduce strategies for taking an environmental history or exposure history?
+Yes, the core curriculum includes strategies for taking an environmental history.
+(2 points) Only elective coursework includes strategies for taking an environmental history.
+(1 point) No, the curriculum does not include strategies for taking an environmental history.
+(0 points) Score Assigned:

 Score explanation: All clinical skills sessions relating to history emphasise the importance of gaining a comprehensive social history which includes what the environment of the patient is like.
 This includes a patient's occupation, diet, exercise, smoking, accommodation (city), who they live with and their job etc. The emphasis on environmental and exposure histories are included within communication skills sessions from Year 1 to Year 5.
 For example, students are expected to ask for occupation and to look out for occupations linked to diseases such as lung and cardiovascular disease.
 This is the same as last year.

-Curriculum: Administrative Support for Planetary Health
+2 Curriculum: Administrative Support for Planetary Health 1.20.

-1.20.
 Is your medical school currently in the process of implementing or improving Education for Sustainable Healthcare (ESH)/planetary health education?

-- Yes, the medical school is currently in the process of making major improvements to ESH/planetary health education. - Yes, the medical school is currently in the process of making minor improvements to ESH/planetary health education. - 0 No, there are no improvements to planetary health education in progress.
+Yes, the medical school is currently in the process of making major improvements to ESH/planetary health education.
+(4 points) Yes, the medical school is currently in the process of making minor improvements to ESH/planetary health education.
+(2 points) No, there are no improvements to planetary health education in progress.
+(0 points) Score Assigned:

 Score explanation: Since the production of our report last year, the Medical School Sustainability working group has been receptive to our suggestions and are working on them.
 Most of these suggestions have been acted on and minor changes are in the process of being made.
 Despite this, the existing planetary health education is pretty robust and scores over 90% of the points available for Curriculum: General section, meaning they are eligible for 4 points.
 1.21.
 How well are the aforementioned planetary health/Education for Sustainable Healthcare topics integrated longitudinally into the core curriculum?

-- 6 Planetary health/ESH topics are well integrated into the core medical school curriculum. - Some planetary health/ESH topics are appropriately integrated into the core medical student curriculum. - 2 Planetary health/ESH is not integrated and is primarily addressed in (a) standalone lecture(s). - There is minimal/no education for sustainable healthcare.
+Planetary health/ESH topics are well integrated into the core medical school curriculum.
+(6 points) Some planetary health/ESH topics are appropriately integrated into the core medical student curriculum.
+(4 points) Planetary health/ESH is not integrated and is primarily addressed in (a) standalone lecture(s).
+(2 points) 6 There is minimal/no education for sustainable healthcare.
+(0 points) Score Assigned:

 Score explanation: In Years 1 and 2 of the medical school, planetary healthcare topics are delivered in the form of lectures, electives, and workshops.
 For example, there is a lecture on the effects of pollution on cardiovascular and pulmonary systems, sustainable kidney care, a health inequalities lecture, and opportunities to look at sustainability through elective academic reviews as well as community partner placements.
 In addition to this, across the first 2 years, at least 3 of the problem based cases have opportunities to reflect on environmental exposures and their consequences of health.
 Additionally, there is an interprofessional session looking at budgeting in healthcare.
 In Year 3, the curriculum is much more integrated with there being more workshops on public health, refugee health, and looking at solutions to sustainability issues- there is a Sustainability in Healthcare workshop in Year 3, as well as a Health of Refugees workshop and Environmental Health lectures.
 Additionally, there are more electives looking at sustainable change in healthcare, for example, by writing academic reviews or community placements.
+This is the same as last year.